-Depending on how you configure Horizon and VMware Identity Manager, users can reset an unresponsive Horizon desktop from Workspace ONE.
+Depending on how you configure Horizon and Workspace ONE Access, users can reset an unresponsive Horizon desktop from the Workspace ONE catalog.

-The option to reset desktops from Workspace ONE is available in VMware Identity Manager 3.2 and Connector 2018.1.1.0, and later versions.
-Ensure that all connectors are version 2018.1.1.0 or later, otherwise the Reset command will not be displayed.
+The option to reset desktops from Workspace ONE is available in Workspace ONE Access 3.2 and Connector 2018.1.1.0, and later versions.
+Ensure that all connectors are version 2018.1.1.0 or later, otherwise the Reset command does not appear.
 The option is supported for:

 - Horizon 7.x or later pods

 - Dedicated and floating Horizon desktops

 - Configure Horizon to allow users to reset their desktops.
 See the documentation for Horizon 7 or Horizon 6.

 - Ensure that you are using Workspace ONE Access 3.2 or later and Connector 2018.1.1.0 or later.
 All connectors must be version 2018.1.1.0 or later.

 - For Horizon desktops to be resettable by users, the client access FQDNs for the respective pods must have trusted certificates.
 If the URLs have root-signed or self-signed certificates, configure Workspace ONE Access to trust those certificates.
 See VMware Workspace ONE Access Installation and Configuration for information about adding a root certificate.